jackieocham/pulse-point-BI-analysis/README.md

 # Pulse Point BI Analysis

-Business Intelligence Portfolio Project: If I were to re-start my personal training business, what changes would I make and why?
+Business Intelligence Data Analysis Portfolio Project: If I were to re-start my personal training business, what changes would I make and why?
 This project aims to not only estimate the answer to that question, but to solidify technical, analytical and communication skills I aspire to use in my career.
 The data in this analysis is hypothetical as it is based on a combination of records I could find from the past and fictitious data to fill in the gaps.
 I'd love to continue using this project as a foundation for skills training, so I fleshed out the database to allow for continued productive use.

 ## Project Objectives